 - Lying to cover up hydrocodone use

 If you notice these signs in yourself or someone you love, seek help immediately.
-The longer a person is addicted to hydrocodone, the greater the withdrawal symptoms and the more difficult rehab will be.
+Early diagnosis and treatment of addiction significantly increases the likelihood of success.

-If you or a loved one is struggling with a hydrocodone addiction, we can help.
-You can call our toll free number any time, 24 hours a day at (877) 345-1887.
-You can talk to an addiction recovery specialist who will discuss your symptoms and help you find the best treatment options for your unique situation.
+If you or a loved one struggles with a hydrocodone addiction, we are here for you.
+Call our toll-free helpline, (877) 345-1887, 24 hours a day to speak to an admissions coordinator about available treatment options.
 Your memory is too important to lose to a hydrocodone addiction.
 Call us today.

 Articles posted here are primarily educational and may not directly reflect the offerings at The Oaks.
 For more specific information on programs at The Oaks, contact us today.